 Taken in part from The Street Photographer’s Manifesto

-a forthcoming artist’s book by Daniel D. Teoli Jr.
+artist’s book by Daniel D. Teoli Jr.

 From DP Review…